-3:5 Tie the jib sheets onto the eye on the clew of the jib.
+3:6 Then tie the jib sheets onto the eye on the clew of the jib.

-3:6 Furl the jib by pulling the thin line, so that it ends in this position.
+3:7 Furl the jib by pulling the thin line, so that it ends in the position shown below.

-3:7 Cleat the jib furler off in this cleat underneath the crossbeam.
+3:8 Cleat the jib furler off in the cleat underneath the crossbeam.

-3:8 Now tie the lowers onto the fitting on the mast.
+3:9 Now tie the lowers onto the shackle on the fitting attached to the shroud fitting.

-NOTE: do not tie the lowers tight, have around 5cm of slack in the wire.
+NOTE: Do not tie the lowers tight, have around 5cm of slack in the wire.